 The best way to reach your target population is to post positions in Cornell's Handshake, the student portal for jobs and upcoming career events.
-To schedule on-campus interviews, please follow the instructions and complete the Interview Date Request here.
+Learn about recruiting opportunities via the College of Engineering's Campus Recruiting for Industry Partners website.

 To connect with students in person, you may attend a career fair in September or February, or visit campus to hold an information session, tech talk, or office hours.
-Information sessions, tech talks, and staffing a table in Duffield Hall, are all events that would be coordinated and hosted by an CIS/Engineering student organization of your choice.
-That list can be found here.
+Information sessions, tech talks, and staffing a table in Duffield Hall, are all events that would be coordinated and hosted by a Cornell Bowers CIS/Engineering student organization of your choice.

 If you would like to schedule a phone call to discuss your Cornell recruiting strategy, please contact Engineering Co-op & Career Services at email@example.com.